colinleroy/cc65-wiki/Before-the-next-release.md

 On this page we collect things to be done before the next release.
-After a release, the page will be whiped and we start from scratch.
+When something was done it is ~striked out~.
+After a release, the page will be whiped from all issues there were striked out (ideally all).

 * move all Wiki pages that fit into Contributing.md or the Documentation
 * make Contributing.md more complete